 - Peanut Butter Banana Baked Oatmeal

 If there is one way I hope to inspire you it is to reassure you that you truly know what is right for your meat suit and you don’t need to justify your decisions to anyone.

 At its core, eating is not intuitive due to the mechanisms hard-wired in our brains for survival.

-After understanding some fundamentals of nutrition and recognizing what your body likes to process versus what doesn’t sit well, you can train yourself to become intuitive with food if that is a goal.
-Wanting to control for aesthetic purposes is natural just like wanting more and not caring about the consequences is natural.
+After understanding some fundamentals of nutrition and recognizing what your body likes to process versus what doesn’t sit well or causes inflammation, you can train yourself to become intuitive with food if that is a goal.

 I hope you find what you’re looking for here – whether that be belly-soothing recipes to help relieve your gut troubles, gluten-free inspiration for those who are allergic or intolerant, low-carb ideas for folks who are looking to improve their metabolic health, or meatless fare for people who enjoy a plant-based lifestyle.